 *Safety* It’s generally regarded as safe to eat ginger — up to 1000mg per day. if you eat too much in one day, you might get heartburn or diarrhea, so start slowly.
 Also, ginger may be an anti-coagulant: consult your physican if you are on prescription blood-thinners, and do not consume any ginger products for two weeks before scheduled surgical procedures. (back to article) **Caution** If you experience unrelenting nausea, it may be a sign of an ulcer or of something more serious.
 If nausea is accompanied by vomiting, it may be food poisoning or gastritis.
 Please check with your health care provider if you have daily nausea that is not relieved by ginger or OTC anti-emetics. (back to article)

-This article contains affiliate links: at no additional cost to you,
+This article contains some affiliate links: at no additional cost to you,

 I may earn a commission if you click through and make a purchase.